-- 1 Are you planning to BUILD a new HOUSE in Bangalore?
+- 1 Are you planning for House Construction in Bangalore?

-- 2 How does one go about selecting and finalising the right Site?
+- 2 How does one go about selecting and finalizing the right Site?

-- 3 How does one proceed further after finalisation of the Site in case of a residential building?
+- 3 How does one proceed further after the finalization of the Site in the case of a residential building?